 Summary: Your credit score has a major impact on whether you will be approved for home financing and it helps determine the interest rate on your mortgage.
 Check out four websites that you can use to check your credit score for free.
 In this blog post we also cover how your credit score is evaluated, how to improve your score, and what is a good credit score to secure a mortgage.

-The maximum credit score is 850.
-Here is a breakdown of credit scores-
+The maximum credit score is 850, and the lowest is 300.
+Here is a breakdown of credit score levels:

 - Excellent credit – above 750